Dixon Dedman with parents Helen & Chuck Dedman. - Click image for high resolution

-For media visits and additional information, contact Chuck or Helen Dedman at Beaumont Inn at 859-734-3381.
+For media visits and additional information, contact Dixon, Chuck or Helen Dedman at Beaumont Inn at 859-734-3381.

 Since 1919, guests have enjoyed the inn's ambiance and style of grand Southern tradition.
 For nearly a century, memorabilia, antiques, and memories have been gathered here.
 Listed on the National Register of Historic Places, Beaumont Inn is honored with numerous national hospitality and food awards during the last 90 years.

 The spacious, park-like grounds of the Beaumont Inn include four buildings in which the 33 guestrooms are located.
 Each building is an integral part of the history of the Inn, and each expresses a distinct period of the heritage of the family.
 Traditional Kentucky cuisine includes their famous yellow-legged fried chicken, two-year-old Kentucky cured country ham, corn pudding and cornmeal batter cake in their main dining room.
 Fine wines, spirits, draft beer and casual dining are found in their Old Owl Tavern and the Owl's Nest pub.

 For business meetings or private banquets, Beaumont Inn offers the unique experience of genuine Kentucky tradition.
 The meeting room’s historic ambiance and the highly acclaimed reputation of the adjoining dining room deliver a complete, comfortable, and productive experience for meetings and small conferences.

 Other amenities include gracious common rooms, an exceptional shop featuring distinctive and unique gifts, outdoor swimming pool and walking trails.
-The historic center of Harrodsburg is a short walk, and there are many attractions nearby in the famous Bluegrass Region.
+The historic center of Harrodsburg is a short walk, and there are many attractions nearby in the famous Bluegrass Region, including Keeneland.